 🌟 Content Insider Pro-Tip: There are already hundreds of articles on building a successful SEO strategy for SaaS brands.
 However, one tactic we have consistently seen work all the time is targeting topic clusters during keyword research, not single terms.

-Bonus Content Type: Call-to-action Content (a.k.a.
-CTA-focused content)
+Bonus Content Type: Product-focused